CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

 1. Create a new C# script in the "Scripts" folder named "Obstacles" and Attach it to the "Obstacles" **GameObject** you created earlier.

-2. Add this code to you "Obstacles" script and drag the obstacle you downloaded earlier and drop it into the "obstacle" box for your "obstacles" script in the **Inspector** for "Obstacles".
+2. Add this code to you "Obstacles" script and drag the obstacle you downloaded earlier and drop it into the "obstacle" box for your "obstacles" script in the **Inspector** for your "Obstacles" object.

   ```csharp
   public GameObject obstacle;